IBM/watson-google-assistant/README.md

 2. In Toolchains, click on Delivery Pipeline to watch while the app is deployed.

 3. To see the app and service created and configured for this code pattern, use the IBM Cloud dashboard.
 The app is named `watson-google-assistant` with a unique suffix.
-The following service is created and easily identified by the `wga-` prefix:
+A Watson Assistant service is created and connected to the app.
+The `rent-a-car` skill is automatically imported.
-    * wga-assistant

 ## Setup Google Actions

 1. Go to [Actions on Google Developer Console](https://console.actions.google.com)

 1. Create your project
-   * Click on `+ Add/import project`
+   * Click on `New project`
    * Enter a project name
    * Choose the default language for your Actions
    * Select your country or region
-   * Click on `CREATE PROJECT`
+   * Click on `Create project`
-   * Click on `SKIP` to choose a category later
+   * Click on the `Actions SDK` card

-1. Obtain your project ID
-   * Next to the `Overview` menu item, click on the gear icon and then `Project settings`.
-   * Save the `Project ID` to use later.
+   * Click `OK`

 1. Set the invocation name

-   * Use the left sidebar menu to select `SETUP` > `Invocation`.
+   * Under `Quick setup`, click `Decide how your Action is invoked`.
    * Enter a display name.
 Users will say or type this name to explicitly invoke your action.
-   * Hit `SAVE`.
+   * Hit `Save`.

+1. Obtain your project ID
+   * Click on the vertical 3 dots next to your account avatar and go to `Project settings`.
+   * Save the `Project ID` to use later.

 1. Clone the repo